 Ubuntu made quite a splash when it came on the Free Software scene, and for good reason: Canonical Ltd., the company that created this distribution, started by hiring thirty-odd Debian developers and publicly stating the far-reaching objective of providing a distribution for the general public with a new release twice a year.
 They also committed to maintaining each version for a year and a half for both core and security-related components.

-These objectives necessarily involve a reduction in scope; Ubuntu focuses on a smaller number of packages than Debian, and relies primarily on the GNOME desktop (although an official Ubuntu derivative, called “Kubuntu”, relies on KDE).
-Everything is internationalized and made available in a great many languages.
+These objectives necessarily involve a reduction in scope; Ubuntu focuses on a smaller number of packages than Debian, and relies primarily on the GNOME desktop (although an official Ubuntu derivative, called “Kubuntu”

 So far, Ubuntu has managed to keep this release rhythm.
 They also publish Long Term Support (LTS) releases, with a 5-year maintenance promise.
 As of April 2012, the current LTS version is version 12.04, nicknamed Precise Pangolin.
 The latest non-LTS version is 11.10, nicknamed Oneiric Ocelot.
 Version numbers describe the release date: 11.10, for example, was released in October 2011.